codeRIT/hackathon-manager/docs/api-setup.md

 ## OAuth2 Notes

 - The application only supports `Authorization Code` and `Implicit Grant` authorization methods.
 It's suggested to use an `implicit` grant for native apps, as they are inherently trusted.
-- In a real application, the callback URL would have a specific scope that's not just `http://`, i.e., `brickhack-ios://` (for BrickHack's iOS application).
-However Postman would really be confused with that scheme.
+- In a real application, the callback URL should have a specific scope that's not just `http://`, i.e., `brickhack-ios://` (for BrickHack's iOS application).
+However Postman would really be confused with that scheme, so for local development, it's not advised.
 - Client credentails must be sent in the body.
 - Browser authorization is currently not supported, at least in Postman.
 Not sure why!
-If you discover a reason, please open an Issue on the [hackathon manager repo](https://github.com/codeRIT/hackathon-manager).
+If you discover a reason, please open an Issue on the [hackathon manager](https://github.com/codeRIT/hackathon-manager) repo.

 ## Initial Setup with Postman